 It is quite simple, really.
 This is just a quick page and I'll elaborate on it some more later, including making of powder incense.

-Spread out your sticks and in a glass jar, also just for this purpose, pour in about 1 ounce of oil.
+Take your incense sticks, we recommend 100 at a time, and put them in the plastic container.
+Spread out your sticks and in a glass jar, dedicated just for this purpose, pour in about 1 ounce of oil.
 If the oil you've chosen is a thick oil, like frankincense or myrrh resin, labdanum, Egyptian Musk or any Sandalwood, you will need to cut the oil.
 It often helps to cut any oil with just a little bit.
-We recommend isoprophyl alcohol (rubbing alcohol).
-It works best unless you can get some DPG (Dyepropolene Glycol).
-You may try using Everclear - not cheap - or cheap Vodka, but vodka has water in it which will make your oil glob up in puddles.
+We recommend DPG (Dyepropolene Glycol), it is available at some of the places listed above, particularly Scents of Paradise.
+If you can't get any DPG, our first choice is isoprophyl alcohol (rubbing alcohol).
+It will leave an alcoholly smell for a while, but if you let your sticks air out, that smell will evaporate away.
+You may also try using Everclear - not cheap - or cheap Vodka, but vodka has water in it which will not mix with your oil.
 It will still work but it isn't our first choice.

 Have fun!
 And a warning - it can be addicting!